Add-On API Overview.

-We have create the new great feature, which allows you to apply any new customized functionality to the SFDMU by implementing your own Custom Add-On modules or by using modules provided by third parties.
+The SFDMU Add-On Engine is a great feature allowing you to apply any new customized functionality to the SFDMU by implementing your own Custom Add-On modules or by using modules provided by third parties.

 Sometimes, your are not fully satisfied with the OOTB functionality that the SFDMU offers you, for example: